 Roman Emperor, Marcus Aurelius (121 – 180 AD) wrote Meditations towards the end of his life, and they might more aptly be called Letters to Self.
 They were never intended to be published much less read almost 2,000 years later.
 They are gnomic yet astoundingly timeless.

-The writings, suspected to have been written over a decade, lack narrative yet present coherent Stoic thinking: keep an eye on the greater unknowable and reduce needless suffering.
+The writings, suspected to have been written over a decade, lack narrative yet present coherent Stoic thinking: keep an eye on the greater unknowable and reduce needless suffering through understanding and kindness.

 Aurelius begins with humility (he under-describes himself as ‘a male, mature in years, a statesman, a Roman, a ruler’) and gratitude – he thanks everyone who passed on knowledge or influenced his character.
 His mention of his adoptive father (his uncle by marriage and then his father) is particularly gracious: